 The Hazeltons (Hazelton, New Hazelton and South Hazelton) are located 290 km east of Prince Rupert and 70 km northwest of Smithers.
-Hazelton is located on the banks of the Skeena River and is one of the oldest communities in Northern BC.
-New Hazelton is situated between the Bulkley River and the stunning Roche De Boule Mountain Range.
-South Hazelton lies at the base of the towering Roche De Boule.
-There are seven First Nation villages that lie within the boundaries of our catchment area that provide rich cultural experiences, and have made significant historical contributions to the area.
+Situated on unceded Gitxsan Territory the Hazeltons and surrounded by 8 Gitxsan and Wit’suwet’in communities (Gitanyow, Gitwangak, Gitsegukla, Hagwilget, Witset, Gitanmaax, Sik-E-Dakh and Anspayaxw) are characterized by the Skeena, Kispiox, Kitwaga and Bulkley Rivers and the stunning Stegyawden Peak in the Roche De Boule Mountain Range.
+A rich cultural history lies here, and people are historically and presently tied to the land in many ways.
 View RCCbc's interactive rural community map to learn more about Hazelton and its location.

-Hazelton’s eight physicians work in a group practice and offer full-service medical care, including Emergency and In-patient services at the local hospital.
-They serve the population of the Hazeltons and outlying villages, which is approximately 7,600 people.
-The catchment area spans from Kispiox Valley in the north to New Hazelton in the east to Gitanyow in the northwest.
-Our hospital has nine complex care beds, one respite bed, ten acute care beds and one secure psychiatric observation room.
-Our hospital accommodates an in-house pharmacy, dental clinic, doctor’s outpatient clinic, laboratory, and medical imaging unit, which includes ultrasound.
+Hazelton’s twelve physicians cover 7.5 FTEs and work in a group practice to offer full-service medical care, including Emergency, In-patient and Long Term Care services at Wrinch Memorial Hospital.
+Within Wrinch Medical Clinic, Hazelton physicians work closely with two Nurse Practitioners and 2 Registered Midwives to provide full-service family practice care.
+Maternity Care in Hazelton is midwifery-led and interprofessional.
+Hazelton physicians, nurse practitioners and midwives work together to serve the population of the Hazeltons and outlying villages, which is approximately 7,600 people.
+The catchment area spans from Kispiox Valley in the north to New Hazelton and Witset in the east and to Gitanyow in the northwest.
+Wrinch Memorial Hospital has ten complex care beds, one respite bed, ten acute care beds and one secure psychiatric observation room.
+Our hospital accommodates a privately-owned in-house pharmacy, dental clinic, outpatient clinic, laboratory, and medical imaging unit, which includes ultrasound.

-Other health and community care services include: public health efforts, home and community care support services, mental health and addictions, diabetic education, dietician services, pre- and post-natal outreach programs, and Skeena Place Assisted Living.
+Other health and community care services include public health efforts, home and community care support services, mental health and addictions, diabetic education, pre- and post-natal outreach programs, and Skeena Place Assisted Living.
 Visiting specialists provide a range of services, including podiatry, pediatrics, internal medicine, general surgery, rheumatology, OB/GYN, cardiology, and gerontology.
-First Nations Health Authority, in collaboration with Gitxsan Health Society, ensures that health promotion and health care services delivered to First Nations populations are culturally appropriate.
+First Nations Health Authority, in collaboration with local Health Stations, ensures that health promotion and health care services delivered to First Nations populations are culturally appropriate.

-With the support and assistance of the Rural and Remote Division of Family Practice team, the Hazelton Chapter is looking forward to improving access to primary care services, streamlining administrative management, and rising to the challenge of delivering quality care in a rural setting.
+With the support and assistance of the Rural and Remote Division of Family Practice team, the Hazelton Chapter is looking forward to improving access to primary care services, establishing a local platform for all primary care partners, signing a Long-term Care MOU with the local health authority, and rising to the challenge of delivering quality care in a rural setting.

-Contact Julia Sundell, Chapter Coordinator, to learn more about the Hazelton Chapter.
+Contact us to learn more about the Hazelton Chapter.